zezmo/minesweeper/README.md

 ## About this project

-Planning to create a minesweeper game.
-Looking to practice creating a java application with GUI.
+Planning to create a clone minesweeper game.
+Practice creating a java application with GUI using MVC pattern.